leahaaa123/BI-analysis-Direct-Lithium-Extraction-Projects/README.md

 1. Regional Investment Challenge:
    Determining the most attractive country or mining project for investment is challenging for investors due to a lack of comprehensive information and difficulties in comparing projects effectively.
 2. DLE Technology Evaluation Challenge:
-   Identifying the most efficient and cost-effective Direct Lithium Extraction (DLE) technology for specific projects and regions is challenging due to the variety of available technologies and regional differences.
+   Identifying the most efficient and cost-effective Direct Lithium Extraction (DLE) technology for specific projects and regions is challenging.

 ## Work Flow
 Step1.
 Data Modeling  →  Step2.
 Data Integration  →  Step3.
 Dashboard Development  →  Step4.
 Data Analysis